Disease Guide ·Episodic Falling Syndrome ·2026

 7Does pet insurance cover episodic falling syndrome?

-Coverage depends entirely on your policy's hereditary and genetic condition terms.
-EFS is a known genetic condition with an identified gene mutation — policies that exclude hereditary conditions won't cover it.
-If enrolled before any episodes are documented, comprehensive policies should cover diagnosis and ongoing medication.
-At $500-$1,500/year for management, plus potential MRI costs of $1,500-$3,000, insurance is valuable for Cavalier King Charles Spaniel owners.
-Enroll early, before any neurological symptoms appear in vet records.
+Coverage depends on your policy's hereditary and genetic condition terms.
+EFS is genetic with an identified BCAN mutation - policies excluding hereditary conditions won't cover it.
+If enrolled before episodes are documented, comprehensive policies cover diagnosis and medication.
+At $500-$1,500/year plus potential MRI ($1,500-$3,000), insurance is valuable.
+Enroll early.

 Marcel Janik, founder of RealVetCost